Inside: How to create a magical winter wonderland tablescape for January from a Christmas table by switching out a few simple things! ➡

 It feels so clean and peaceful around the house, but I still miss a touch of the magical feeling made by the soft white lights from Christmas.

-So to make the transition through this rather dreary month of the year, I made over my red and white Christmas dining table to fit the soft reflective feel of January.
-And the best part, I was able to create this winter wonderland tablescape by only changing very few things!
+So to make the transition through this rather dreary time of year, I made over my red and white Christmas dining table to fit the soft reflective feel of January.
+And the best part?
+I was able to create this cozy winter wonderland theme tablescape by only changing very few things!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.